Cellebrite RJ45 UART to USB Adapter Cable

 IMG_2052.jpg

 Follow the schematic shown for making sure you wire up the cable correctly.
-White/green on the ethernet cable should go to GND on the UART cable, blue on the ethernet cable should go to RX on the UART cable, and white/blue on the ethernet cable should go to TX on the UART cable.
+White/green and brown on the ethernet cable should go to GND on the UART cable, blue on the ethernet cable should go to RX on the UART cable, and white/blue on the ethernet cable should go to TX on the UART cable.
 Make sure you have the correct wires on whatever converter cable you use.
 Once you know the correct wiring, solder the wires together.
 I won't go into detail on how to solder here, but if you're new to soldering, there are plenty of good tutorials online to get you started.
 Luckily, soldering two wires together is the easiest form of soldering, so this tutorial can accommodate anyone who's just getting started with soldering.
 Once each wire is soldered, slip the heat shrink tube over the joint and use your lighter or heat gun to shrink it on so it tightly insulates the joint.

 Inspect Your Work and Finishing Touch